Projects

 Code projects

 • Flic – a functional library for C++.
-After having coded so much in Scala I tried to port some concepts and tools to C++.
-Sometime later I discovered that C++20 adds the range library which supports basically the same idioms (note – actual work is in branch pre-devel).
+After having coded so much in Scala, I tried to port some concepts and tools to C++.
+Sometime later, I discovered that C++20 adds the range library, which supports basically the same idioms (note: actual work is in the pre-devel branch).

 • Chef – another C++ library for helping with utilities and functional constructs in C++ projects.
 The goal of this library is to provide a quick start on new projects in the firmware / embedded software domain.
 This is currently under (slow but) active development.

 • Tydal – a language for defining types.
-This project came out of my frustration in using swagger to define JSON constructs.
-Tydal’s goal is to read the type definition and crank out C++/Scala/Java encoders and decoders.
+This project came out of my frustration with using swagger to define JSON constructs.
+Tydal’s goal is to read the type definition and /crank out C++/Scala/Java encoders and decoders.
 It is not complete.

-• wonderObjects – a silly program to generate fictional names for unlikely devices (actually only available in Italian).
+• wonderObjects – a silly program to generate fictional names for unlikely devices.
 Written in … bash.

 Blog Series Projects